korewireless/Microvisor-Demo-Remote-Debug/README.md

 ```

 which indicate the version of the application with your remote debugging public key is now running on the device and ready for remote debugging.

+## UART Logging

+Version 2.0.6 adds optional logging over UART on pin PD5 — pin 41 in bank CN11 on the Microvisor Nucleo Development Board.
+To use this mode, which is intended as an alternative to application logging, typically when a device is disconnected, connect a 3V3 FTDI USB-to-Serial adapter cable’s RX pin to PD5, and a GND pin to any Nucleo GND pin.
+Whether you do this or not, the application will continue to log via the Internet.

 ## A short GDB tutorial